Understanding Dental Emergencies and What We Can Do For You

 Lost filling or crown

 Usually, a crown or filling comes off while you eat.
 Once this happens, the affected tooth can be incredibly sensitive to changes in temperature and pressure.
-Crowns generally become weak as the tooth decays.
+Dental crowns generally become weak as the tooth decays.
 Caries causes changes in the shape of the teeth, and thus the crown no longer fits.

 If a crown has fallen out of your mouth, make an appointment with your dentist as soon as possible.
 Keep the crown in a cool, safe place, as there is a possibility that the dentist may reinsert it.
-If the crown is removed for a long time, the teeth may move or suffer more damage.
+If the crown is removed for a long time, the tooth may move or suffer more damage.

 Here are some steps to take if you can't get to the dentist right away: